PROTECT AND SERVE

-Criminal justice is one of the fastest-growing, most diverse industries in the country.
-Personal characteristics such as honesty, sound judgment, integrity, and a sense of responsibility are especially important in this field.
-The ability to relate to a variety of people is also important.
-The hiring process will typically include criminal background checks, medical/psychological exams, physical agility tests, general knowledge is written exams, interviews, polygraph exams, and drug testing.
+Personal characteristics such as honesty, sound judgment, integrity, and a sense of responsibility are especially important in law enforcement and corrections.
+The ability to relate to a variety of people is essential.
+Most agencies will conduct a thorough hiring process to determine the applicant’s character and background to determine if the applicant is suitable for police/corrections work.
+This hiring process will typically include criminal background checks, medical/psychological exams, physical agility tests, general knowledge written exam, interview, polygraph exams, and drug testing.